mebusy/notes/dev_notes/blender_low_poly.md

     2. in pose mode editor, select all bone , CTRL-C
     3. back to action editor, select target frame line
     4. **Back 2 Pose Mode** , CTRL-V
+- walk tips
+    - for the key frames in 2nd half cycle
+    - select any bones which is recorded in the key frames
+    - use CTRL-C / SHIFT-CTRL-V to copy

 ## Attach a weapon